soverenio/docs/docs/administration/managing-agents.md

 # Managing Agents

 You need one Agent per each of your Kubernetes clusters that you want Soveren to monitor.

-If you have multiple clusters and thus multiple Agents, the [Soveren app](https://app.soveren.io/) will aggregate data from all of them in a single pane of control.
+If you have multiple clusters and hence multiple Agents, Soveren will show them separately on the [data map](https://app.soveren.io/data-map).
+The clusters will be defined by the names of the Agents that you deploy in them.

-Each Agent is identified by the token.
-You can browse and manage Agents and their tokens on the [agents page](https://app.soveren.io/agents).
+Soveren app identifies each Agent by the token.

 ![Agents](../../img/administration/agents.png "Agents")